 Concerns Over Market Access

 Despite concerns from US semiconductor makers about prospective market access losses, Raimondo reiterated his commitment to maintaining trade with China in most commodities and services.
+However, technologies that have a direct influence on national security remain excluded.

 National Semiconductor Industry Encouraged